-Chief executive officers, or CEOs, are quite possibly the most recognized professionals in the world of business administration and management.
+A Chief Executive Officer, or CEO, is quite possibly the most recognized professional in the world of business administration and management.
 Chief executives role at many companies as well as the prestige, notoriety, and financial status of the position.
 Chief Executive Officers are indeed the top shot-callers, aside from shareholders, at many organizations today, and subsequently, they are often the highest-paid member of staff and can make virtually any sum.
 CEOs in technology, as well as banking, tend to see the highest positional value in today’s markets.

-The average salary of a Chief Executive Officer (CEO) can vary greatly depending on the size and type of the organization.
-According to a recent survey by the Wall Street Journal, the median total compensation for CEOs of public companies in the United States was approximately $12.3 million in 2020.
+The average salary of a Chief Executive Officer (CEO) can vary greatly depending on the size and also type of the organization.
+According to a recent survey by the Wall Street Journal, the median total compensation for CEOs of public companies in the United States was approximately $12.3 million.
 Of that, the median cash salary was roughly $1.5 million.
-This is one of the highest paying jobs you can have in the business world.
+So, this is one of the highest paying jobs you can have in the business world.

 A Chief Operating Officer (COO) is a senior executive responsible for overseeing the day-to-day operations of a company.
 The COO is typically responsible for ensuring the efficient and effective operation of business processes, as well as for formulating and executing strategic plans.
 The COO works closely with the Chief Executive Officer (CEO) in managing the business and is usually the second-highest ranking executive in the organization.

-The average salary for a Chief Operating Officer (COO) can vary greatly depending on the size of the company, industry, and geographic location.
-On average, COOs in the United States earn an annual salary of around $200,000 to $400,000, with some of the highest earners making up to $1 million per year.
-This is one of the highest paying jobs you can get in the business world.
+The average salary for a Chief Operating Officer (COO) can vary greatly depending on the size of the company, industry, and also geographic location.
+However, on average, COOs in the United States earn an annual salary of around $200,000 to $400,000.
+And some of the highest earners make up to $1 million per year.
+COO is also one of the highest paying jobs you can get in the business world.

-Personal financial advisors, or PFAs, offer key financial guidance, as their title suggests.
+A Personal Financial Advisors, or PFA, offers key financial guidance, as the title suggests.
 These professionals typically work for an outside organization or on their own and are contracted to come in and help a business or individual with their financial decisions and goals.
-According to the Bureau of Labor Statistics, this position is akin to that of the financial analyst, financial manager, or even the budget analyst.
+According to the Bureau of Labor Statistics, this position is akin to that of the financial analyst, financial manager, or also a budget analyst.
 While it’s hard to pin down an average pay range for this role, it’s not uncommon for workers here to earn well over $100,000 per year.

 The average salary for a Chief Financial Officer (CFO) varies significantly based on the size and location of the organization, as well as the CFO’s experience and qualifications.
 According to Salary.com, the national average salary for a CFO is $384,091 per year, with a range between $303,711 and $477,441.

-Marketing managers are the head managers of organizations’ entire range of marketing efforts.
-This usually entails a department dedicated to marketing, various public campaigns, top-level planning and strategy, and more.
+A Marketing Manager is the head manager of an organizations’ entire range of marketing efforts.
+This usually entails a department dedicated to marketing, various public campaigns, and also top-level planning and strategy.
 The Bureau of Labor Statistics notes this particular job as one that is growing faster than average and requires just a bachelor’s degree for entry in many cases.
 Additionally, the bureau cites median pay estimates in this career sector to be about $129,380 per year.
-This is one of the top paying jobs in business for business professionals.
+Additionally, this is one of the top paying jobs in business for business professionals.

 Far from the limelight seen by those in positions such as CEOs, actuaries get paid quite handsomely while performing another critical business role.
 This math and statistics-based position involve the analysis of many facts and figures in a business followed by recommendations going forward.
 For instance, actuaries are integral to insurance companies and their ability to establish fair but profitable rates and policies.
-Actuaries mathematically assess risk, formulate efficient prices and policies, help with complex budgeting issues, and more.
+Actuaries mathematically assess risk, formulate efficient prices and policies, and also help with complex budgeting issues.
 Median pay rates in this career sector are just over $100,000 annually.
-This is one of the top paying jobs in business for those with a business major.
+So it is one of the top paying jobs in business for those with a business major.